Porto, the city of great wines, mouthwatering foods, and picturesque buildings. I assure you that this vacation is going to be so much fun!

 - Visit Mosteiro da Serra do Pilar

 - Enjoy a stroll at the beautiful Parque da Lavandeira and Jardim do Morro

 4. Cedofeita – the coolest neighborhood in Porto

-Cedofeita is a trendy and artsy neighborhood located west of Baixa.
+Cedofeita is a trendy and artsy neighborhood located west of Baixa, and one of the safest neighborhoods in Porto.
 Here you will be discovering the art scene, colorful nightlife, cool bars, and concept stores.
 Some major attractions in this area are one of the museums in Porto, Museu Nacional Soares dos Reis and beautiful Crystal Palace gardens.

 Porto’s neighborhoods are generally historical, but in Cedofeita you will discover the modern side of the city.
 Check out numerous hipster bars, go shopping to designer boutiques and organic markets, and spend hours in art galleries.